Altinn/altinn-studio-docs/content/architecture/infrastructure/deployment/altinn-apps/_index.md

 > Kubernetes Clusters and Altinn Apps can do horizontal autoscaling.
 > It is currently not decided if and how autoscaling will be used.

-The Altinn App in Kubernetes will be configured as a Kubernetes Service which consist of the runtime application and the Altinn App with related code and configuration.
+The Altinn App in Kubernetes will be configured as a Kubernetes Service which consist of the latest runtime application available when building the Altinn App and the Altinn App with related code and configuration.

-## Organisation Clusters for Altinn Apps
+## Kubernetes Clusters per Organisation

 In Altinn Apps, every organisation will have their separate Kubernetes Cluster in each environment.
 The Kubernetes Cluster architecture will be the same in test and production environment